4m1g0/tinygs-wiki/Troubleshooting.md

 * **I have a LoRa Board with frequency 868 or 915 MHz can I use it** FossaSat-1 transmits on 436.7 Mhz so you need a 433MHz board to be able to communicate with it.
 Other frequencies wont make the firmware fail but you will probably not be able to receive anything from the satellite.

+* **MQTT connection failed with error: failed, rc=-2** The ground station could not connect to the MQTT server, check your connection and make sure there is nothing blocking the connection such as a firewall or content blocker.
+It has been reported some problems with [pihole](https://pi-hole.net/).
+Adding an exception should solve the problem.